Ron Adams (American football)

-Ron Adams (born July 24, 1966) is a former American football quarterback for the Detroit Drive and Tampa Bay Storm of the Arena Football League (AFL).
+Ron Adams (born July 24, 1966) is an American former professional football quarterback for the Detroit Drive and Tampa Bay Storm of the Arena Football League (AFL).
 He played college football at Eastern Michigan.

 Early life

 Adams attended Taylor Center High School in Taylor, Michigan.

 College career

 Adams continued his football career at Eastern Michigan.
 Adams lead the Eagles to the 1987 Mid-American Conference (MAC) championship, and was twice named an All-MAC selection.
 He was inducted into the E-Club Athletic Hall of Fame in 1999.